 - Brussels sprouts, either boiled or roasted, and roast potatoes.

-- Or sprouts and potatoes roasted together on a tray.
+- Or Roasted Sprouts and Potatoes roasted together on a tray.

-- Potato wedges, cornmeal potatoes, or confit potatoes are also great.
+- Potato Wedges, Polenta Potatoes, or Confit Potatoes are also great.

 - Or basically, any other sides you like, I think you can hardly go wrong here.